-Like all self-assessments, especially with scales, assessing your Wheel reveals different results depending on when it is completed.
+Like all self-assessments, especially with scales, assessing your Wheel of Self reveals different results depending on when it is completed and how you're feeling and what you've been recently reflecting on.

 15 minutes to complete initial assessment